phalcon/documentation/docs/tutorial-basic.md

 ## Creating a Model

-Phalcon brings the first ORM for PHP entirely written in C-language.
+Phalcon includes a full-featured ORM for PHP.
 Instead of increasing the complexity of development, it simplifies it.

 Before creating our first model, we need to create a database table using a database access tool or the database command line utility.
 For this tutorial we are using MySQL as our database, A simple table to store registered users can be created as follows: